jakhaw/TodoList/README.md

 # TodoList

-Register and login to Your account, create multiple todolists, add multiple tasks and check what u already completed.
+Register and login to Your account, create multiple todolists, add multiple tasks and mark what u already completed.

 ## Requirements